PowerMops/powermops-site/src/routes/pmops/Reference-13.md

 If you're running under System 7 and also have QuickEdit running, then instead of Mops producing its own (rather primitive) source code display, an Apple event will be sent to QuickEdit asking it to open the source file.
-If you type &lt;return&gt; instead of space, then if you are looking at a call to another word (JSR or BSR), you will go down into that definition.
+If you type <return> instead of space, then if you are looking at a call to another word (JSR or BSR), you will go down into that definition.
 If you type U, you will come back up again.
 Q will quit decompiling/debugging.